-- 1. When a student submits any work for academic credit, the student makes an implicit claim that the work is wholly his/her own, done without the assistance of any person or source not explicitly noted, and that the work has not previously been submitted for academic credit in any other area. - 2.
-Group projects are essential to the learning process.
+Group projects are often essential to the learning process.
 Students are free to study and work together on their assignments.
-The submission of group work implies a collaboration of ideas and shared responsibility for the production of written and oral materials.
-Therefore, the violations of academic integrity listed below hold for the group as well as individual group members.
+The submission of group work implies a collaboration of ideas and shared responsibility for producing written and oral materials.
+Therefore, the violations of academic integrity listed above hold for the group as well as individual group members.